stasyanski/Gamele/README.md

 Contributions are always welcome!
 We would love for others to contribute to this project, and it's improvement, currently it is in its early stages and may have issues.

 Feedback is also extremely valuable.
-We am open to any feedback you have.
+We are open to any feedback you have.

 - To contribute or provide feedback, contact us at [will provide a method soon]